mosip/id-authentication/design/registration/registration-device-integration.md

 -   Capture the applicant fingerprint image.
 -   De-duplicate validation against the list of users or supervisor enrolled in the machine.

+IRIS
+-	Allow the user to login to the application using IRIS.
+-   Authenticate the registration process by capturing RO IRIS.
+-   Capture the applicant IRIS image.
+-   De-duplicate validation against the list of users or supervisor IRIS with the applicant IRIS.

 The key **non-functional requirements** are

 IO Connection: